TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    **Inheritance:**

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement).
+   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a kundi statement).

    **Default:**